sebastianarnold/TeXoo/README.md

 </dependency>
 ```

-And to enable CUDA support, add the following dependency:
+And to enable CUDA support, set `TEXOO_CUDA=10.1` add the following dependency in your project:

 ```
 <dependency>